bransonsmith/AISuited/README.md

 # NLHEAI
-Pit Texas Hold Em AIs against each other
+Pit Texas Hold Em AIs against each other!!!

 Right now, only the hand evaluation logic is in place.
 Texas Hold Em game run to come...